ydjameslee/group_academic/content/authors/admin/_index.md

 - Principal Investigators
 ---

 ‪Thomas Frauenheim is a chair professor of computational material science at Beijing Computational Science Research Center.
-#His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.